In my last post on sight words, I looked at their history; where DO they come from??:

 Some words follow a pattern and are not unusual in isolation, an example might be ‘was’.
 The rule: ‘a’ after ‘w’ makes /o/ and we can see this in water, wash, war, waddle.
 Better to teach this in context and a word web might work nicely here.

-Another example is the question words, ‘wh’.
+Another example is the group of question words, ‘wh’

 - Look for narrative/story to connect words